diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/class1.rst

 - Supporting multiple deployment modes for flexibility in integrating with complex architectures

+- As of SSL Orchestrator 9.2 you are now able to insert F5’s Secure Web Gateway (SWG) as an inline security service in a service chain for decrypted traffic.
+SWG allows you to perform transactional web gateway functions, like URL filtering, block/continues operations, and request/response (malware) analytics.

-Attend this lab to get a hands-on introduction to the F5 SSL Orchestrator solution.
+Attend this lab to get a hands-on introduction to the F5 SSL Orchestrator solution as well as gain hands-on experience configuring the Secure Web Gateway as an SSL Orchestrator Service.

 Expected time to complete: **2 hours**